 LuggageHero storage sites are certified hotels, cafes, and shops.
 Making an advance booking ensures space for your bags, should your travel plans change you can easily cancel your booking any time.
 The address and directions are available at the time of booking and are emailed to you.

 LuggageHero uses a storage timer to calculate the hours spent.
 When arriving at the storage location, you will start the storage timer on your booking page.
 Stopping the storage timer upon collection will process payment automatically.
-All bags are sealed off with our security seals ensuring each piece of luggage up to $3000.
+All bags are sealed off with our security seals and LuggageHero can ensure each piece of luggage for up to $3000.

 LuggageHero in the press

 "LuggageHero, which offers online booking with a credit card — thus, eliminating the need for users to have local currency on hand — is one of the most recent players to expand its services.
 In December the company began operating in New York, where today it has some 250 locations."

 "One solution is LuggageHero, which was already on the scene in Copenhagen and London, and has now expanded into New York.
 Its selling point is that it lets you store your luggage in a local shop, café or hotel, which is often more convenient than having to go to a storage facility at a train station."

 "LuggageHero, which Jannik Lawaetz founded in 2016, currently has more than 300 storage locations in six cities (New York, London, Copenhagen, Lisbon, Madrid and Barcelona) and plans to expand to 39 cities by January 2020."